SeaHogs/tp/docs/DeveloperGuide.md

 2. The system should respond within 3 seconds.

 #### Quality Requirements
-1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. A user with above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 2. System should be robust for any form of data file crashes and invalid user input.

 #### Scope
 1. The product will <strong>NOT</strong> enforce any form of protection of the generated data file containing patients' information.
 The organization should be responsible for ensuring the safety of their patient's data.

 #### Process Requirements
-1. The project is expected to grow in breadth-first iterative process.
+1. The project is expected to grow in a breadth-first iterative process.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **CLI**: Acronym for Command Line Interface, a text-based interface where users interact with the application by typing commands.
-* **vitalconnect**: The system being described, representing the medical management application.
+* **vitalconnect**: The system being described, represents the medical management application.
 * **Use Case**: A specific scenario or situation in which a user interacts with the vitalconnect system to achieve a specific goal.
 * **MSS (Main Success Scenario)**: The primary sequence of steps in a use case that represents the successful accomplishment of the user's goal.
 * **Extensions**: Additional scenarios that may occur during the execution of a use case, usually describing alternative paths or error-handling situations.